Wazilucas/Guide/en/auto.md

 ### Description

-Show the roles set to be given.
+Shows the roles you've previous set to be automatically given to users and bots.

-Congratulations you've successfully setup auto roles with Zira.
+Congratulations!
+You've successfully setup auto roles with Zira.